 The support from Perth people has been fantastic from the day the school was announced.
 Previously, people had to take leave from work, find a course in the Eastern States or overseas and book a place.
 Additional costs of airfares and accommodation made guitar making a very expensive proposition.
 Having the school here keeps costs to a minimum and students can fit classes around their work and family commitments.
 Students can now fulfil a dream they have had for years.

-If you would like to experience the magic and satisfaction of building your own top-quality instrument, check out the Australian Guitar Making School Stand at the Wood Show.
+If you would like to experience the magic and satisfaction of building your own top-quality instrument, check out the Perth Guitar Making School Stand at the Wood Show.
 See Steve and you can enrol for an immediate start in day, night or weekend classes.
 If you don’t get a chance to catch up with him you can call him on 0423 094 272 or visit the school at unit 1/24 Poletti Rd Cockburn Central.